 HISTORY OF SHINDO

-It is important to note Sensei Shintani had a personal influence on the final outcome of all of these katas (SHINDO NIDAN, CIO BO TIE, SEI SHAN NO SHINDO, CHINTO NO SHINDO, and WANSHU NO SHINDO).
+It is important to note Hanshi Shintani had a personal influence on the final outcome of all of these katas (SHINDO NIDAN, CIO BO TIE, SEI SHAN NO SHINDO, CHINTO NO SHINDO, and WANSHU NO SHINDO).
 For this reason it is critical that they are passed down to the next generations unchanged.
 There are three segments of the Shindo curriculum which were devised by the Shindo committee - Basic, Intermediate and Advanced.
 Each course is designed to build upon one another to create a strong basis for the dan level rankings and instructor certification.
-The aim of the Shindo committee is to further develop and spread Sensei Shintani's teachings and philosophies across the continent.
-For those of you who had the privilege of being associated with Sensei Shintani, you know how important Shindo was to him.
+The aim of the Shindo committee is to further develop and spread Hanshi Shintani's teachings and philosophies across the continent.
+For those of you who had the privilege of being associated with Hanshi Shintani, you know how important Shindo was to him.
 He once held the Shindo up in front of a class at a black belt workout and said...

 "This is my life".